Justin S. Golub, MD, MS

 Dr. Golub has two active research programs.
 The first investigates associations and effects of age-related hearing loss on the brain.
 This includes whether age-related hearing loss may increase the risk of dementia and depression.
-The second concerns advances in minimally invasive endoscopic ear surgery.
+Dr. Golub holds grant funding from several agencies including the National Insitute on Aging (National Institues of Health) for this pursuit.
+The second resarch interest concerns advances in minimally invasive endoscopic ear surgery.

 Areas of Expertise

 - Skull Base Tumors